irisnet/iks/README.md

 # iks keys post [name] [password] | jq
 > iks keys post jill foobarbaz | jq

-# Save the mnemonic from the above command and add it to iriscli
+# Save the mnemonic from the above command and add it to iris
-# iriscli keys add [name] --recover
+# iris keys add [name] --recover
-> iriscli keys add jack --recover
+> iris keys add jack --recover
 ```

 Next create a single node testnet.
 If any question else, you can refer to the following documents: